 “While her parents or relatives share money and other gifts given them by the ‘groom’, she is left alone to struggle and find a means of survival.

 “The girl (money girl) can only benefit if anyone who has gone to collect anything shares with her.
 This hardly happens.
 She will be responsible for taking care of herself by farming or otherwise.
 None of her relatives will buy or give her gifts.
-She now belongs to another and helping her translates to helping her owner,” Akonam said.
+She now belongs to another and helping her translates to helping her owner.”

-The story, however, gets complicated when the husband dies.
+The sad story of a money woman gets more complicated when the husband dies.

-When the husband dies, his next-of-kin marries the girl and if she dies without giving birth to children, her parents are obligated to bring a replacement as demanded by the customs.
+When the husband dies, his next-of-kin marries her and if she dies without giving birth to children, her parents are obligated to bring a replacement.
+This is what the custom demands.

-Once a girl is sold out for Money Marriage, she is considered dead by her immediate family and warned never to return back irrespective of how she is being treated by her husband or his relatives.
+Once a girl is sold out for Money Marriage in Becheve, she is considered dead by her immediate family and warned never to return back irrespective of how she is being treated by her husband or his relatives.